Federation of Jewish Communities of Spain

 The Federation of Jewish Communities of Spain (FCJE; Federación de Comunidades Judías de España) is the umbrella organization representing the interests of most Jews in Spain.
 Domestically, the FCJE is the official voice of the Spanish Jewish community to the Spanish government.
 Internationally, the FCJE is the Spanish representative to the European Jewish Congress and World Jewish Congress.
 In 2021, the FCJE estimated there were between 40,000 and 45,000 Jews in Spain, 98.5% of which are estimated to be part of communities represented by the FCJE.

 Activities

 Under Law 25/1992 (Agreement of Cooperation between the State and the Israelite Communities of Spain) enacted on November 10, 1992, the Federation of Jewish Communities in Spain (FCJE) is the only state-recognized umbrella organization representing the Jewish community of Spain.
 As such, the FCJE oversees the Superior Rabbinical Council of Spain (CSRE) (Consejo Rabínico Superior de España), the application of Kashrut dietary laws, the certification of Jewish marriages, and Jewish burials in the county.
 The cooperation agreement between the FCJE and the Spanish government does not allow for publicly funded services, such as religious services and observances.
 The FCJE has declined government funding for Jewish instructors.

 The FCJE assisted the Spanish government with the implementation of the 2015 law offering Sephardi Jews of Spanish origin the ability to obtain Spanish nationality by naturalization.

+In February 2026, the EMET-Verdad Foundation was publicly launched in order to combat antisemitism and promot tolerance and coexistence.
+The presentation event was led by former French prime minister Manuel Valls and former Barcelona mayor Xavier Trias, with Spanish senator Gabriel Colomé and representatives of the Federation of Jewish Communities of Spain and the Jewish Community of Barcelona in attendance.
+The foundation describes itself as an independent and plural organisation focused on educational and cultural initiatives to counter antisemitism and other forms of hate speech, and its launch was framed against a reported rise in antisemitic incidents in Spain.